DataDog/documentation/content/en/tracing/setup_overview/setup/nodejs.md

 ### Configure the Datadog Agent for APM

-Install and configure the Datadog Agent to receive traces from your now instrumented application.
-By default the Datadog Agent is enabled in your `datadog.yaml` file under `apm_config` with `enabled: true` and listens for trace data by default at `http://localhost:8126`.
+Install and configure the Datadog Agent to receive traces from your instrumented application.
+By default the Datadog Agent is enabled in your `datadog.yaml` file under `apm_config` with `enabled: true` and listens for trace data at `http://localhost:8126`.
 For containerized environments, follow the links below to enable trace collection within the Datadog Agent.

 {{< tabs >}}
 {{% tab "Containers" %}}